 “He?”
-I asked, chilled despite my warm coffee.
+I asked, chilled despite the hot coffee.

 “My wife and I referred to him as The Ball.
 It was something my son said, his closet door did the same thing and he eventually got used to it.
-He’d say, “No, no, no Ball.
-Keep the door closed, please.’”
+He’d say, “No, no, Ball.
+Door close please.’”

 “Your son talked to something called Ball?”

-“Yeah, we’d hear him in his room or in the playroom in the basement going on and on.
+“Yeah, we’d hear him in his room or in the playroom in the basement chattering on and on.
 It was like an imaginary friend.”

 “I have a three year old, and honestly, I would be terrified if she were speaking with something and doors in our home were opening and closing on their own,” I said.

 “My wife hated it, but it just fired me up.
 I wanted to know more.
-I did some experiments with the kitchen cabinets and then started researching online.
-I even checked some books out of the library.”
-With this he actually winked at me.
+I did some experiments with the kitchen cabinets and then started my research.
+I even checked some books out of the library,” and with this he winked at me.

 “How about your friends?
 The ones who played the Ouija board with you.
-Did anything happen with them?”
+Did anything happen to them?”
 I asked.

 “Oh, totally.
-The two couples who I played with had strange things happen in their homes.
-One heard footsteps several nights in a row and the other, actually, they are our next door neighbors, Mike & Janet, they had some issues with doors opening and closing too.
-So then the McCarthy’s – the ones who refused to play because of their religion – convinced Janet to have the house blessed and then they planted St. Benedict medals at the four corners of their property.”
+The two couples who played the board that night had strange things happen in their homes.
+One heard footsteps several nights in a row and the other, actually they are our next door neighbors, Mike & Janet, they had some issues with doors opening and closing too.
+So then the McCarthy’s – the ones who refused to play because of their religion – convinced Janet to have the house blessed and they planted St. Benedict medals at the four corners of their property.”

-“That sounds pretty extreme.”
-I said, sitting back in my chair.
+“That sounds pretty extreme,” I commented, sitting back in my chair.

 “Yeah, they couldn’t handle it,” Nick shook his head and leaned forward, “You know what?
 Here’s something I haven’t told anyone.
 I dug up the medals they had planted on our property line.
 Ha!”